Which AOW pension rate applies in your situation?

 • If one of you dies, the surviving partner will not be entitled to a death grant under the AOW scheme

 If you want to know what will happen if you opt for an AOW pension for a person living alone, we advise you to contact the Belastingdienst, the CAK and, if relevant, your pension fund.
-You can then decide whether or not to change your AOW pension to the rate for a person living alone.
+You can then decide whether to change your AOW pension to the rate for a person living alone.

 If you opt for an AOW pension at the rate for a person living alone